Jacques followed his parents who settled in Paris when he was 16.

 In 1995 he and his family moved to settle permanently on Australia’s Sunshine Coast.
 The family acquired Australian citizenship two years after immigrating.

 Jacques is an active citizen.
-He shares his knowledge in entrepreneurship with the students of the Sunshine Coast University where he is a regular speaker.
+He shares his knowledge in entrepreneurship with the students of the Sunshine Coast University where he was a regular speaker.
 He is a motivational speaker and business adviser.

 He is a supporter of Greenpeace and Get Up! and was among the early protesters against the plight of the refugees in Australia.